NoahBres/LearnRoadRunner/README.md

 ## TODO:

-- details on async following
-- details on each heading interpolator
-- explanation of continuity exceptions
-- check the come back sections

-- Fix the default mobile breakpoints

-- go back and add the you are here images

-- make a resources section with the papers ryan linked in the original docs

-- add a tools section with like david's visualizer and stuff

-- add alt tags to images

-- improve lighthouse scores
+- Finish overloading constraints section

+- Finish gain scheduling section

-- support fancy image/video formats
+- support fancy image/video formats (webm, webp, etc)

 - yell at user if they use I or D in velo pid

-- insert gifs from MeepMeep as examples in trajectories

 - remove underline in the trajectories page